shomix/2023-08-11-website-test/CONTRIBUTING.md

 <!-- a quick summary of the Code of Conduct -->

-Quizard is committed to creating a respectful, collaborative, and transparent community where individuals from different backgrounds can share their ideas without fear of harassment or discrimination.
+Bonpay Finance is committed to creating a respectful, collaborative, and transparent community where individuals from different backgrounds can share their ideas without fear of harassment or discrimination.
 The Code of Conduct outlines the standards of behavior expected of all contributors and maintainers, including using respectful and inclusive language, accepting constructive criticism, and focusing on what is best for the community.

 Unacceptable behavior includes harassment, violence, and spreading misinformation, among other things.
 Project maintainers are responsible for enforcing these standards and may take corrective action when necessary.
 The Code of Conduct applies both within project spaces and in public spaces where individuals are representing the project or its community.